 What color is most attractive?

 The color that is commonly viewed as the most attractive color to men is the color red.
-One study found that men consistently rated women who wore red as more attractive than their counterparts wearing other colors, even when objective measures of attractiveness were found among the women wearing colors such as blue or green.
-A similar study found that women also respond well to the opposite sex wearing red—or even being framed by red.
-Red was associated with power, sexual attractiveness, and confidence, and studies have consistently suggested the power of red as a force of attraction.
+One study found that men consistently rated women who wore the color red as more attractive than their counterparts wearing other colors, even when objective measures of attractiveness were found among the women wearing colors such as blue or green.
+A similar study found that women also respond well to the opposite sex wearing the color red—or even being framed by red.
+The color red was associated with power, sexual attractiveness, and confidence, and studies have consistently suggested the power of red as a force of attraction.